Random121/Retcheck/README.txt

 # Concept

-Spoofs the function's return to a point in the code section which is used to jump back and continue execution flow, as if nothing happened.
+Spoofs the function's return to a point which is used to jump back and continue execution flow, as if nothing happened.
 All without modifying any portion of the text segment.